San Francisco P-1 Visa Attorney

 With a P-1 visa, foreign athletes can come to the United States to compete or perform in internationally recognized events.
 The P-1 visa allows short-term access to the U.S for sports teams, circus acts, and entertainment companies.
 If you are a foreign athlete or performer in need of a P-1 visa, contact our legal team at The Law Office of Zhang to get legal assistance.

-Please give us a call today at (415) 761-2732 to learn more about P-1 visas.
+Please contact us today to learn more about P-1 visas.
 Our San Francisco lawyer is also fluent in Mandarin and serves Spanish speaking clients upon request.

 What Is the Eligibility Criteria for a P-1 Visa?